w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 > ...every concept originates through our equating what is unequal.[^1]

+Deleuze said reason is

+> carved out... of delirium, and drift.[^9]

-Much math rests on the vacuously true notion that, since one can never find an element of the empty set which is not in another set, all sets include the empty set.
-Did Deleuze have this in mind when he said reason is
+Maybe he had mathematics in mind.
+Much theory rests on the vacuous fact that, since one can never find an element of the empty set which is not in another set, all sets include the empty set.

-> a region carved out... of delirium?[^9]
+To construct a ~~sentence~~ machine ~~distinctions~~ decisions must be made.
+Some might call them arbitrary.
+They are, if nothing else, open to interpretation.
 Where [Mazur writes](http://abel.math.harvard.edu/~mazur/preprints/when_is_one.pdf) "mathematical object", I have taken the liberty of substituting "thing":

 > To define the [things] we intend to study, we often &mdash; perhaps always &mdash; first make it understood, more implicitly than explicitly, how we intend these [things] to be presented to us, thereby delineating a kind of super-[thing]; that is, a species of [thing] garnished with a repertoire of modes of presentation.
 Only once this is done do we try to erase the scaffolding of the presentation, to say when two of these super-[things] &mdash; possibly presented to us in wildly different ways &mdash; are to be considered equal.
 In this oblique way, the [things] that we truly want enter the scene only defined as equivalence classes of explicitly presented [things].
 That is, as specifically presented [things] with the specific presentation ignored, in the spirit of 'ham and eggs, but hold the ham.'[^10]